-Thus, because the allegations either lack sufficient evidence to raise an inference that judicial misconduct has occurred or are directly related to the merits of the subject judge's ruling, the complaint must be dismissed.1
+Thus, because the allegation lacks sufficient evidence to infer that misconduct has occurred, the complaint must be dismissed.1

-1 Pursuant to 28 U.S.C. § 352(c) and Jud.
-Conf.
-U.S., Rules for Judicial-Conduct and Judicial -Disability Proceedings 18(a), complainant may file a petition for review by the Judicial Council for the District of Columbia Circuit.
+1 Pursuant to 28 U.S.C. § 352(c) and JUD.
+CONF.
+U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL -DISABILITY PROCEEDINGS 18(a), complainant may file a petition for review by the Judicial Council for the District of Columbia Circuit.
 Any petition must be filed in the Office of the Clerk of the Court of Appeals within 35 days of the date of the Clerk's letter transmitting the dismissal Order and this Memorandum.
 Id.
 R. 18(b).